nanmon2001/ai_pacman/README.md

 I only post .py files with solutions here, to run the game you have to download the main code body thorugh https://pooyanjamshidi.github.io/csce580/projects/

 ### Important
-**I believe the copyright of the game itself belongs to US Berkerly, I fill the empty blocks as a pratice in class.
+**I believe the copyright and authority of the game itself belongs to US Berkerly, I fill the empty code blocks as a pratice in class.
 I publish my solution here just to demostrate what I learn from the course to my potentional employers, if it is improper to publish the solutions here, please contact me through mhow@email.sc.edu, thank you!**